GEAR FOR OVERNIGHT CAMPING IN THE UK

 Alternatives with 2 skin tents

-Might be useful in high midge season or those who prefer more protection.
+These might be useful in high midge season or those who prefer more protection.

 Sleeping